 Guardians Novel -WIP

-Guardians is my current Afrofuturist novel work in progress.
+Guardians is my current Afrofuturist novel series in progress.
 The purpose of this fantasy novel is to explore what it means for African Americans to feel alienated from African culture, but from the lens of one girl in a fantasy depiction of Africa.
 This idea was conceived when I was at least twelve years old and it has changed so much over the years.
 I decided that I wanted to make a world that belonged to me, as many storytellers have done before me.
-I am also illustrating this novel so that I can communicate what I’ve been seeing in my head for years.
-I’m currently in revision status, but when the story and illustrations are polished, I plan on self-publishing this as my first book.

 Discovering The Let Go